Introduction and Scope

 - Liaises with colleagues within the Higher Education sector through BUFDG or informally to ensure the University maintains HE sector best practice.

-The University’s financial regulations set out the requirements for the departments across the University to involve the tax team in new, material or changing activities.
+The University’s financial regulations set out the requirements for all departments across the University to involve the Tax Team in new, material, changing or international activities.
+(Financial Regulation 22) and to obtain the appropriate financial sign off for Research Grants and Contracts (FP14) and Non-Research contracts, commercial and other trading (FP11).

 Internal processes and controls operate across the University with the aim of ensuring accurate and complete tax and financial records.